Inman City Police Department

 As to whether a city prospers or fails often hinges on its ability to enforce the law and maintain the domestic tranquility.
 Thanks to an outstanding police department, the City of Inman is a safe place to live and do business.

-Chief Keith Tucker has over 16 years’ experience working for the City of Inman.
+Chief Keith Tucker has been working with the City of Inman since 1998.
 Chief Tucker acts as the primary contact for all domestic, criminal, and vehicle issues.
 A firm advocate of keeping the peace at all times, Chief Tucker, never the less, will give tickets, or take to jail anyone breaking the laws of the state or city.
 Chief Tucker handles all in-house training for the City’s police officers.
 All officers must be certified through the State, and will go to the Police Academy before they are allowed to ride a patrol car by themselves.
 Chief Tucker is in court during all proceedings and advises officers on how to write tickets, handle domestic issues, drug raids and, in effect, all criminal activity.
 There are 8 full-time, certified Police Officers, including the Chief.
 Chief Tucker encourages good and well-motivated citizens of Inman to come and qualify to be on the Reserve Team.

 Chief Tucker Recently established a Community Crime Watch.
 If anyone is interested in participating, please call City Hall to sign up.
 A community crime watch meeting is held every 3 months for all citizens who are interested in keeping up with what is happening in his/her neighborhood and to voice any concerns.